Monetary policy: Collateral policy

-Forward guidance is a communication practice whereby the central bank announces its forecasts and future intentions to increase market expectations of future levels of interest rates.

 Unconventional monetary policy at the zero bound

 Other forms of monetary policy, particularly used when interest rates are at or near 0% and there are concerns about deflation or deflation is occurring, are referred to as unconventional monetary policy.
 These include credit easing, quantitative easing, forward guidance, and signalling.
 In credit easing, a central bank purchases private sector assets to improve liquidity and improve access to credit.
 Signaling can be used to lower market expectations for lower interest rates in the future.
 For example, during the credit crisis of 2008, the US Federal Reserve indicated rates would be low for an "extended period", and the Bank of Canada made a "conditional commitment" to keep rates at the lower bound of 25 basis points (0.25%) until the end of the second quarter of 2010.